 Auto enrolment can seem complicated – especially if you’re new to the world of workplace pensions.
 But it doesn’t need to be a challenge.
 We’ve created this simple eight-step guide to help you navigate auto enrolment, explaining what you need to do and when, from setting up the scheme to your duties start date and beyond.

-If you’re a new employer, your workplace pension needs to start on the same date as your first employment contract.
+- If you’re a new employer, your workplace pension needs to start on the same date as your first employment contract.
 You’ll need to have your scheme in place on that date.
-You’ll also need to assess your workforce to see who you need to enrol into the scheme.
+You’ll also need to look at your workforce to see who you need to enrol into the scheme.